ericoporto/ags-manual-wiki/GameSavesCompatibility.md

 This may not be the biggest issue while the game is in development, as you have multiple ways to make game "teleport" to necessary scene instead of using a save state.
 But it becomes a problem after you released your game to public, as any update or patch that involves adding new objects or variables will render player's saves unusable.

-Following article explores which changes to game are safe and which are not in terms of keeping your game compatible with older saves, and which known methods exist to help you keep your game compatible with previous saves.
+Following article explores which changes to game are safe and which are not in terms of keeping your game compatible with older saves, and which known methods exist to work around this problem.

 ### Changes in game that break saves

-Changing number (adding or removing) of any game objects will break previous saved states.
+Changing number (adding or removing) of almost all game objects will break previous saved states.
 Following types of objects contribute to this:
 * Audio Types,
 * Characters,
 * Dialogs (but not options in existing Dialog, for technical reasons),